Hess: Death, who fetches the nobleman has been provided with a fantastic moustache.

 The cook was chef cuisinier Barrey.

-Another addition was the Chinese.
-This is quite an unusual participant in a German-language dance of death,
+The Chinese is quite an unusual participant in a German-language dance of death,

 but the explanation is that the First Opium War started in 1839 — the same year Hess started his work.